stackbuilders/corasick-park/README.md

 and if the server returns a 404 (bucket not found) the client should post all of the transformations again, and then re-try the transformation endpoint.

+## Configuring patterns

+Corasick Park doesn't have full support for regular expressions.
+However you can customize the patterns that are matched for replacements by specifying case sensitivity (`isCaseSensitive` option), global or single replacement (`isGlobal` option), and the types of boundaries on each side of the pattern you specified.
+The currently supported boundaries, which can be supplied to the `leftBoundaryType` and `rightBoundaryType` option are:

+* `none` - there is no requirement for the type of boundary around the string
+* `word` - the match must be surrounded by word boundaries (similar to `\b` in a Ruby regular expression
+* `line` - there must be a newline at the specified side of the match
+* `input` - the input boundary must be on the specified side of the match.
+To specify that the match needs to be exact, just put an input boundary on both sides.

 ## Author